Pupil Premium Spend

 Hire a language assistant for MFL |

-A language assistant can improved exam grades, cultural awareness with increased enthusiasm or motivation for language learning.
+A language assistant can improve exam grades, cultural awareness with increased enthusiasm or motivation for language learning.
 Students achieve improved standards in listening and speaking assessments and Improved confidence in using the language. |

 2 |